-The Board of Directors has authorized management of the Company to file a registration statement with the SEC offering to the public 2,000,000 units (the Units), each unit consisting of one share of the Company's common stock, and one warrant to purchase one share of common stock.
-The Units will
+On October 3, 1996, the Board of Directors authorized management of the Company to file a registration statement with the SEC offering to the public 1,500,000 units (the Units), each unit consisting of one share of the Company's common stock, and one warrant to purchase one share of common stock.

-1. ORGANIZATION AND NATURE OF BUSINESS: (CONTINUED) separate immediately following issuance and thereafter the common stock and warrants that make up the Units will trade only as separate securities.
+1. ORGANIZATION AND NATURE OF BUSINESS: (CONTINUED)

+The Units will separate immediately following issuance and thereafter the common stock and warrants that make up the Units will trade only as separate securities.